-Intra Group transactions and balances - Associates and Joint venture
+Intra group transactions and balances - Associates and joint venture

 During the year the Council has entered into several transactions with its associates and joint venture.
 These transactions disclosed are within the normal course of business.
-The nature of these intra-Group transactions and the outstanding balances at the year-end are as shown in Table 95.
+The nature of these intra-group transactions and the outstanding balances at the year-end are as follows in Table 95.

-Table 95: Int tra group transactions and balances - Associates and joint venture 2023 2022

-\$000 \$000

-D

-Revenue rec ceived by Council for services provided to:

-Wellington International Airport Limited 1,446 102

-Wellington Water Limited 293 571

-1,739 673

-Expenditure payments made by Council for services provided by:

-Wellington International Airport Limited 1,167 87

-Wellington Water Limited 110,681 107,628

-111,848 107,715

-Current rece eivables and recoverables owing to the Council from:

-Wellington International Airport Limited - 24

-Wellington Water Limited - 144

-- 168

-Current paya ables owed by the Council to:

-Wellington Water Limited 10,145 2,763
+Table 95: Intra group transactions and Council balances - Associates and joint venture 2023 2022 balances Associates and joint venture \$000 \$000 Devenue received by Council for convices provided to \$000 φυυυ Revenue received by Council for services provided to: Wellington International Airport Limited 1,446 102 Wellington Water Limited 293 571 1,739 673 Expenditure payments made by Council for services provided by: Wellington International Airport Limited 1,167 87 Wellington Water Limited 110,681 107,628 111,848 107,715 Current receivables and recoverables owing to the Council from: Wellington International Airport Limited - 24 Wellington Water Limited - 144 - 168 Current payables owed by the Council to: Wellington Water Limited 10,145 2,763